NiiMiyo/EDOPro-4Fun-Supports/List of Cards.md

 <img src="./pics/34708539.jpg" height="600" align="left"/>

-In the late game the searchers are all banned so this trap sends them back to the deck if you need them.
+In the late game the searchers are all banned so this spell sends them back to the deck if you need them.
 <br clear="left">

 ---